 Here’s the basic idea.
 It look like a pretty fun circus.
 At least it’s something “real.”
 I know everyone’s probably seen a circus on TV or in the movies, but here’s a chance to see a real live performance.
 I have no idea of the quality of the show.
 And I probably won’t because as you can see from the sign my camera isn’t welcome.
 “No camera?”
 What’s the point then?

-circus 037 … and a camel getting flowers.
+… and a camel getting flowers.

-circus 073 But alas, no tiger so I’m told.
+But alas, no tiger so I’m told.
 They do have an elephant on the way but no pictures of it.

 Study significant in what it doesn’t say

 Congressman Alan Grayson put up a sign on the floor of congress listing the “republican plan” for health care as “die quickly.”
 The “support” for this statement is a “study” he claims “proves” that thousands die because they don’t have health insurance.
-The “study” is on his web sitediequck and he invited everyone to read it for themselves.
+The “study” is on his web site and he invited everyone to read it for themselves.

 Well I did look at the study.
 First of all, it says nothing about “republicans” but that’s not the point.
 There’s some very significant fine print in that study!

-The chart does indeed show an increased risk of death among those without health insurance as compared to those with private health insurance
+The chart does indeed show an increased risk of death among those without health insurance as compared to those with private health insurance.

 Wait a second!
 Isn’t the study missing something?
 What about those who have government supplied health care?
 They simply chose not to include any government health care plans in their study!
 Why?